 What is an antibiotic?

-Anti means against and biotic means life so any substances which are against the life of an organism are called antibiotics.
+Anti means against and biotic means life, so any substances against an organism’s life are called antibiotics.
 Some substances produced by microorganisms that inhibit the growth of other microorganisms are called antibiotic substances.
 Many antibiotic medicines are obtained from bacteria.

 1st antibiotic used in the 2nd world war by American soldiers is Streptomycin which is obtained from Streptomyces griseus (It is an actinomycete).